jkenton/CapableOne/_posts/2021-03-09-Marked2-demo.md

 I made this in Marked 2.

 Well *made* is a strong word.
 More like reviewed the changes in Marked2 while creating the document in another window.

+Marked2 does seem to be a great markdown and style previewer.

+Thanks Brett Terpstra!